Product Liability

 Is Product Liability Insurance mandatory?

 Product Liability Insurance may be a necessary requirement before licences for certain trades are issued.
 It is one of the most important insurance products needed by businesses.
-In our opinion, if your involves sale or supply of products, then Product liability insurance should be a cover to seriously consider.
+In our opinion, if your business involves the sale or supply of products, then Product Liability insurance is a type of cover to consider having.

-What is the difference between Product Liability and Public Liability?
+What is the difference between Public Liability and Product Liability?

-Public liability insurance includes covers for your legal liability for property damage or personal injury caused directly by your business activities or on your business premises during the course of your work.
+Public Liability insurance covers your legal liability caused directly by your business activities or on your business premises during the course of your work.
+Product Liability insurance covers loss or damage caused by products your business sells.

 What is the difference between Professional Indemnity insurance and Product Liability insurance?